Lakeshore CAP — Who We Are

 - Low-income people, especially vulnerable populations, achieve their potential by strengthening family and other supportive systems

-(Click title to open in a new tab) Read our recent Community Needs Assessment; it is how we determine where our focus will be for the next three years.
-This assessment covers the counties of Door, Kewaunee, Manitowoc, and Sheboygan.
+Read our recent Community Needs Assessments; they are how we determine where our focus will be for the next three years.
+These assessments cover the counties of Door, Kewaunee, Manitowoc, and Sheboygan.
 The qualities assessed are the conditions affecting the low-income population in the four-county area.
-The information used in the report is gleaned from surveys of low income participants including the elderly, minority populations, the homeless, and single parent households.
+The information used in the reports is gleaned from surveys of low income participants including the elderly, minority populations, the homeless, and single parent households.
 The details of the data collection address the requirements of the Community Services Block Grant (CSBG) statutes and provides an opportunity for both the impoverished and civic leaders to participate.

 Lakeshore CAP — Finances